Armistice - Memorial to Peace

 Backstory and Context

-Honoring the end of war, placed here Nov.
-11, 2016 in remembrance of the veterans that have called Veterans Memorial Hall home for over 100 years.
+Dedicated on Veterans Day 2016, it honors the end of war, and serves as a remembrance of the veterans that have called Veterans Memorial Hall home for over 100 years.